 Lerwick Explorer, Lerwick

 Shetland is one of those truly unique places in Scotland where, depending on the time of year, the sun doesn’t set and you can even bump into a Viking at the Up Helly Aa!
-Explore the largest town on Shetland with the Lerwick Explorer, a short, fun route that takes you past many of the highlights of this brilliant town up north.
+Wander through the largest town on Shetland with the Lerwick Explorer, a short route that takes you past many of the highlights of this town up north.

 Start: Victoria Pier